json-api-dotnet/JsonApiDotNetCore/docs/index.md

 - Filtering
 - Sorting
 - Pagination
-- Sparse field selection
+- Sparse fieldset selection
 - Relationship inclusion and navigation

-Checkout the [example requests](request-examples) to see the kind of features you will get out of the box.
+Checkout the [example requests](request-examples/index.md) to see the kind of features you will get out of the box.

 ### 2. Extensibility